alondmnt/joplin-plugin-tag-navigator/README.md

 2. It can generate a note with all tagged paragaraphs that match a saved query (dynamically updated). ([video](https://www.youtube.com/watch?v=GuzCwYxyYZ0))
     - Save a query in a note, and switch note view on: `Tools --> Tag Navigator --> Toggle search results display in note` .
     - Display results:
-        - In a sections (similarly to the the panel).
+        - In sections (similarly to the the panel).
         - In a table / database. ([video](https://www.youtube.com/watch?v=L3zHletRk54), [tips](#table-views))
         - In a kanban board. ([tips](#kanban-views))
 3. It adds a panel for quickly navigating between inline tags that appear in the current note, or in all notes ([video](https://www.youtube.com/watch?v=h-HdX7npbIw)).